Casinos offer RVers secure overnight camping, games, cheap buffets - RV Travel

 The popularity of recreation vehicles among retirees and millennials continues to grow, placing more RVs on the road and tightening the availability of campsites for RVers traveling long distances that simply want a safe place to pull off the highway and sleep for a few hours before continuing their journey.
-And many of these RVers are looking for ways to trim their overall cost of overnight campground stays writes Julianne Crane in the Farm Forum Green Sheet.
+And many of these RVers are looking for ways to trim their overall cost of overnight campground stays, writes Julianne G. Crane for Motor Matters and also published in the Farm Forum Green Sheet.

 Enter the casino industry.
 Hundreds of casinos across the country are taking advantage of this niche market by offering free overnight dry-camping (boondocking) stays in their parking lots.